somatechlat/somafractalmemory/docs/ops/KUBERNETES.md

 ---

-## 4. Increase async I/O capacity for Redpanda
+## 4. (Legacy) Increase async I/O capacity for Redpanda

-Redpanda requires a higher `fs.aio-max-nr` value than the Kind default.
+If you are running Redpanda instead of the default Confluent Kafka KRaft broker, it requires a higher `fs.aio-max-nr` value than the Kind default.
 Apply the tweak to every Kind node:

 ```bash
 for node in $(kind get nodes --name soma-fractal-memory); do